CLB-coronelguasap/ComputerTechWebsite/cybersecurity-website/README.md

 │   ├── lookup.html         # Page for users to look up and manage their personal information │   ├── about.html          # Find out more page about the organization
 │   └── assets
+│       ├── images
+│       │   └── dock.jpg  # Icon for website / Used for README
 │       ├── css
-│       │   └── styles.css  # Styles for the website using the material-web library
+│       │   └── styles.css  # Styles for the website
 │       └── js
 │           └── scripts.js  # JavaScript for interactivity and functionality
 ├── src